toranbehera/CarbonIQ/README.md

 # Steps for installing CarbonIQ

-1. Download the Expo Go app from the App store or Play store
+1. Download the Expo Go app on your Android/iOS phone from the App store or Play store

 App store: https://apps.apple.com/us/app/expo-go/id982107779